tykiww/tykiww.github.io/_posts/2017-02-05-SLR-Plotly.md

 layout: post
 title: "Simple Linear Regression using interactive plots"
 fb-img: http://tykiww.github.io/img/slr.png
-tags: [Simple, SLR, Simple Linear Regression, Regression, transofmation, plotly, interactive plots]
 ---

 Several of my friends are getting married and questions about rings have been thrown around.
 What kind of ring should I choose?
 Should I go for a diamond?
 How about moissanite?
 Or, what's the whole point of even getting a ring in the first place?Most people don't really care, but I aire on the side that a ring can be a bit of equity that you can carry just in case something happens.
-In some ways, a car and house have value and can be an additive investment; rings have the potential to work the same way if you play it smart.
-I guess I'm not currently in that boat, **yet**, but a ring shopper would like to know if they are buying the best price per quality.
+In some ways, a car and house have value and can be an additive investment; rings have the potential to work the same way depending on how you use it.

 ![](https://s3.amazonaws.com/lowres.cartoonstock.com/fashion-diamond_ring-marriage_proposal-cubic_zirconia_rings-swindal-cheap_bastards-mban1583_low.jpg)

+### Case

+Any ring shopper would like to know if they are buying the best price per quality.
+Let's predict how much our diamond will cost given varying weights (carats).

+### Exploratory Data Analysis

-There is an already imbedded dataset in R studio if you run `data(diamonds)` in your command line.
-This dataset is rather large and can take some machines a long time to process chunks of information.
+There is an already imbedded dataset in R if you run `data(diamonds)` in your command line.
+This dataset is rather large and may take some machines a long time to process the information.

-If you want to try a smaller set, go to this [link](http://www.amstat.org/publications/jse/v9n2/4Cdata.txt).
+If you want to try a smaller set, go to the Texas A&M [link](http://www.amstat.org/publications/jse/v9n2/4Cdata.txt).
 The data will look like this below.

 ```r
 url <- "http://www.amstat.org/publications/jse/v9n2/4Cdata.txt"